 The Comprehensive Limb Difference Program at Children’s includes pediatric orthopedic surgeons, as well as pediatric physical therapists, prosthetists and orthotists to help make sure your child’s limbs remain as functional as possible.

-- Jorge A. Fabregas, MD, Co-Medical Director, Comprehensive Limb Difference Program
+- Jorge A. Fabregas, MD, Co-Lead, Comprehensive Limb Difference Program

-- Jill C. Flanagan, MD, Co-Medical Director, Comprehensive Limb Difference Program
+- Jill C. Flanagan, MD, Co-Lead, Comprehensive Limb Difference Program

 - Robert W. Bruce Jr., MD, Medical Director, Neuromuscular Program and Cerebral Palsy Program